-Madonna's struggle for fame revealed a drive, determination, and appetite for hard work that would characterize her whole career.
+Behind Madonna's rags-to-riches story is her own drive, determination, and appetite for hard work.
 "I'm tough, I'm ambitious, and I know exactly what I want - and if that makes me a bitch, that's okay," she told the London News of the World newspaper in 1985.
 On the set of Desperately Seeking Susan she maintained a blistering pace.
 "During the shoot we'd often get home at 11:00 or 12:00 at night and have to be back at 6:00 or 7:00 the next morning.
 Half the time the driver would pick up Madonna at her health club.
-She'd get up at 4:30 in the morning to work out first."3
+She'd get up at 4:30 in the morning to work out first."
+5

 There was never any doubt as to who was in charge of managing and developing Madonna's career.
-While Madonna relied on some of the best minds and strongest companies in the entertainment business, there was never any ambiguity as to who was calling the shots.
+While Madonna relied upon some of the best minds and strongest companies in the entertainment business, there was never any ambiguity as to who was calling the shots.
 In addition to Freddie DeMann as manager, Madonna hired top lawyer Paul Schindler to represent her business deals.
-Her swift exit from her marriage with Sean Penn further emphasized her unwillingness to allow messy personal relationships compromise her career goals.
-When it came to her third album - True Blue, released in June 1986 - Madonna insisted on being co-producer.
+Her swift exit from her marriage with Sean Penn further emphasized her unwillingness to allow messy personal relationships to compromise her career goals.
+When it came to her third album - True Blue - released in June 1986 - Madonna insisted on being co-producer.